morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ## Introduction

 ### What is this list ?
-USB WiFi adapters that are supported with Linux Wireless Standards Compliant (mac80211) drivers.
-These adapters are plug-and-play with almost all desktop distros as long as the kernel in the distro that is in use is modern enough to contain the support.
+USB WiFi adapters that are supported with Linux Wireless Standards Compliant (mac80211) drivers and follow the additional policies shown below.
+These adapters will be plug-and-play with almost all desktop distros as long as the kernel in the distro that is in use is modern enough to contain the support.
 Most modern adapters shown in the list will mention what kernel version is required for the adapter to be plug and play.
 Additional work may be required for server distros as the maintainers of server distros seem to think that there are ethernet cables everywhere a user may choose to locate a server.
 Linux `in-kernel` drivers are preferable over `out-of-kernel` drivers for most users and use cases as problems with locating, installing and maintaining drivers are dramatically reduced allowing for a better experience.

 Policy: USB WiFi adapters listed here adhere to the following policies:

 ```
-- all adapters are single-state (no Windows driver inside) (no exceptions)
-- all adapters use modern in-kernel (mac80211) drivers that make the adapters plug and play (no exceptions)
+- all adapters use modern in-kernel (mac80211) drivers that make the adapters plug and play (No Exceptions!)
+- all adapters are single-state (no Windows driver inside) (No Exceptions!)
 - adapters that are single-function (no Bluetooth support) are preferred, combo adapters will be rarely listed
-- adapters that use chip maker default device IDs, VID/PID, are preferred
+- adapters that use chip maker default device IDs, VID/PID, are preferred and will be given listing priority
 ```

 Buying adapters that meet these criteria greatly increase the probability of a satisfying experience that should last for many years.
-I may make rare exceptions to the `no Bluetooth support` policy if an adapter has passed testing and is shown to work very well.
-Additionally, it is desirable that adapter makers use device IDs that are provided by the chip maker.
-I show adapters that use adapter maker specific device IDs near the end of sections.
-Makers of adapters that use maker specific device IDs require the device ID to be added to the Linux kernel.
-This can delay the adapter from being plug and play.
-The Netgear and TP-Link adapters in the AXE3000 section are examples of adapters that use maker specific device IDs.

 ### Recent changes:

+- 2025-08-25 - checking and updating adapter links and prices in progress.
 - 2025-08-25 - added ALFA AWUS1900 to rtl8814au chipset section.
-- 2025-08-03 - returned ALFA AWUS036AXML to mt7921au chipset section.
+- 2025-08-03 - returned ALFA AWUS036AXML to mt7921au chipset section after extensive testing with kernels 6.12+.
 - 2025-06-05 - added ALFA AWUS036ACH to rtl8812au chipset section.
 - 2025-05-12 - added ALFA AWUS036ACS to rtl8821/11au chipset section.
 - 2025-01-08 - added TP-Link TXE50UH to mt7921au chipset section.
-- 2024-12-17 - checked and updated adapter links and prices.
 - 2024-11-10 - removed the Alfa AXML and AXM adapters due to an ongoing issue.
 Edit: 2025-06-05 - tests with Ubuntu 25.04, which uses kernel 6.14, show AXML and AXM operating normally again after recent patches have made it into mainline.
 Once additional testing is completed with additional distros, the AXML and AXM may be returned to this list.
 If you have an AXML or AXM adapter, please test and post your results to `Issues`.
 - 2024-07-18 - added Panda PAU0F (AXE3000) to mt7921au chipset section.
 - 2024-07-10 - added Fenvi FU-AX1801D (AXE3000) to mt7921au chipset section.